Overview of Dynamics 365 for Customer Engagement for Field Service

 Most work orders also include a location based on the related customer account and/or equipment that needs attention; this location routes the field technician from job to job.
 Finally, incoming work orders that are marked as ready for assignment are passed along to a dispatcher for scheduling.

 The schedule board displays each resource--whether an employee, contractor, or equipment--and their scheduled work orders.
 Resources and their assigned jobs are also displayed on a map along with routes and traffic patterns in real time.
-The schedule board is extensible and can be used to schedule anything within Dynamics 365, including work orders, sales orders, projects, and custom entities.
+The schedule board is extensible and can be used to schedule anything within Dynamics 365 for Customer Engagement, including work orders, sales orders, projects, and custom entities.
 Additionally, Office 365 integration allows for emailing and skype calling to available resources.

 An easy-to-use mobile app for iOS, Android, and Windows devices guides field technicians through the process of resolving assigned work orders.
 For each work order, the field technician can view important information such as location, step-by-step instructions, customer assets, and service history, and can use his/her device to take pictures and videos or record a digital customer signature.
 Field technicians can also automatically download important information to their devices for offline work when internet is not available.